Employee engagement has more benefits that you could ever imagine. Learn how to build an engaged workforce in your organization!

 Employee Engagement: Why is it Important and How to Build it?

-What's worse is there’s not much difference since it was first reported; another research conducted by Gallup on 2017 shows only 15% of employees are engaged in the workplace.
+What's worse is there’s not much difference since it was first reported; another research conducted by Gallup in 2017 shows only 15% of employees are engaged in the workplace.

 It means that the majority or most of the employees are either viewing their workplace in a negative way or only doing the bare minimum to make it through the day, with little to no emotional attachment.

 There might be several reasons for this lukewarm response from the audience.
-First, there are still some organizations who do not realize the importance of engaging our workforce.
+First, there are still some organizations that do not realize the importance of engaging our workforce.

 Employee engagement benefits

 Here are the top 3 benefits of high employee engagement:

 The matter of fact is, companies that invest in employee experience outperform those who don’t.
 According to the book “The employee experience advantage” written by Jacob Morgan; from an analysis of 250 organizations, companies that invest in employee experience can be 4 times more profitable!

 Employee engagement is the key to better business results.
 Engaged employees have a deep sense of ownership of the organization and strong feelings of involvement, commitment, and absorption in one’s work.
 This motivates them to contribute a higher level of discretionary energy, which eventually translates into business productivity.